-- Go for cheaper units – there are hundreds of different styles, all of differing quality, so shop around.
+- Go for cheaper units – there are hundreds of different styles available from dozens of stores and online shops.

 - Keep your existing electrical, plumbing and gas appliances in the same place and reduce the amount of extra pipework and wiring required.

-Expect the value of a typical 3-bed house to increase by 5-9% if you replace an old tatty outdated kitchen with a new modern one.
+Expect the value of a typical 3-bed house to increase by between 4-7% if you replace an old tatty and outdated kitchen with a new modern one.

-You can leave feedback for other visitors and us to this page by leaving a comment at the base of this page.
+You can leave feedback for others to see by filling out the form at the base of this page.

-The team here at Quotation Check know a thing or two about kitchen quotes, we collected dozens of them in 2017.
+The team here at Quotation Check know a thing or two about kitchen quotes, we’ve been researching prices since 2014.

 Rated People have appeared in: